pierluc-codes/dnd-campaigns/evil/homebrew.md

 * Elves can split their meditation period in 2h block.
 Interrupting someone that is operating on a 4h block will cancel the resting block of this individual.

+Example:
+* Keldorn goes to sleep for a 4 hours block.
+* Lia meditate for a block of 2 hours.
+* After her 2 hours, Lia wake up Keldorn to mediate with him.
+Keldorn lost every rest time because it did not complete his 4 hour block.
+Lia keep her 2 hours rest because her block was completed.

 ## Monster frenzy

 For ennemy with less than 10 intelligence, when one PC goes down, the monster enter in frenzy.